kindzal/qw-reports-watcher/README.md

 ## ⏱️ Uptime Monitoring

-**UptimeRobot** pings the bot’s HTTP endpoint every 5 minutes to prevent idle shutdown on free tiers.
+**UptimeRobot** pings the bot’s HTTP endpoint every 5 minutes to check its health

 ---

-## 📊 Google Apps Script Web App
+## 📊 Google Apps Script endpoint

 ### Purpose
 Acts as a lightweight ingestion endpoint.